 The new semester has just begun, and with it comes a new batch of promising Master of Science in Data Science students.
 To celebrate our incoming class, we decided to talk with five of the incoming students, to hear about their backgrounds, their interests, and their goals for the future.
-Yesterday, we interviewed Maya Bidanda, and today we’ll be talking with economics/political science major Eduardo Fierro Farah.
+We’ll be interviewing one student each day of this week, and today we’ll be talking with Cognitive Neuroscience major Julie Helmers.

 What did you study during your undergraduate education?

-Can you talk about some of the research projects that you’ve been working on?
+Can you talk about some research projects that you’ve worked on?

 Last year, some of my friends and I created an app that used publicly available crime data to determine safer routes for pedestrians.
 It was a great introduction to using data science in a real-world application, especially one that has real-world benefits.

 Of your fall courses, which one are you most excited about?
 Why?